 Leverage current ActiveX Data Objects (ADO) knowledge.

 Integrate XML support.

 Leverage Current ADO Knowledge

 The design for ADO.NET addresses many of the requirements of today's application development model.
-At the same time, the programming model stays as similar as possible to ADO, so current ADO developers do not have to start from the beginning in learning a brand new data access technology.
-ADO.NET is an intrinsic part of the .NET Framework without seeming completely foreign to the ADO programmer.
+At the same time, the programming model stays as similar as possible to ADO, so current ADO developers do not have to start from the beginning.
+ADO.NET is an intrinsic part of the .NET Framework yet retains familiarity to the ADO programmer.

-ADO.NET coexists with ADO.
-While most new .NET-based applications will be written using ADO.NET, ADO remains available to the .NET programmer through .NET COM interoperability services.
+ADO.NET also coexists with ADO.
+Although most new .NET-based applications will be written using ADO.NET, ADO remains available to the .NET programmer through .NET COM interoperability services.

 Support the N-Tier Programming Model

+The concept of working with a disconnected set of data has become a focal point in the programming model.
 ADO.NET provides first-class support for the disconnected, n-tier programming environment for which many new applications are written.
-The concept of working with a disconnected set of data has become a focal point in the programming model.
-The ADO.NET solution for n-tier programming is the DataSet.
+The ADO.NET solution for n-tier programming is the.

 Integrate XML Support

-XML and data access are intimately tied — XML is all about encoding data, and data access is increasingly becoming all about XML.
-The .NET Framework does not just support Web standards — it is built entirely on top of them.
+XML and data access are closely tied.
+XML is about encoding data, and data access is increasingly becoming about XML.
+The .NET Framework does not just support Web standards; it is built entirely on top of them.